emqx/neuron-docs/en_US/installation/installation.md

 * y is the minor release number: the change in this number introduces some new features.
 Upgrading to a minor release would ensure backward compatibility.

 * z is the maintenance release number: this new release number only contains patches, bug fixes, etc.

+## License

+At present, Neuron has open source MQTT, RESTful API and Modbus TCP, and users can directly use the open source driver protocols.
+However, by uploading a valid license, users can use more driving protocols such as OPC UA, Modbus RTU, Mitsubishi PLC and Omron PLC.

+Please refer to [Module List](../introduction/plugin-list/plugin-list.md) for the driver protocols supported by Neuron.